-Q: What is PTSD?
+Q: What is PTSD?A:

 Post Traumatic Stress Disorder (PTSD) is a mental disorder or illness triggered by major trauma, generally an event that is not normally part of one’s culture or personal development.
 Events such as rape and domestic abuse, wartime atrocities, a terrorist’s act, a devastating natural disaster, and a catastrophic accident can adversely affect a person permanently.
 Even the death of a loved one, a “normal” event, sometimes triggers PTSD.

 Signs of PTSD arise after the traumatic event just as though the event is still happening.
 They include fear and anxiety; anger and irritability sometimes so severe that it leads to violent and frightening behavior; depression; hyperalterness; guilty feelings; increased substance abuse; nightmares and flashbacks; sight, sound and smell recollection; avoidance of situations that evoke the event; negative world view; and decreased sexual activity.
 These behaviors may display themselves within a few months of the trauma or even decades later, depending upon how a person is able to cope and fight against the reactive feelings.
-Not every person who experiences a traumatic event experiences PTSD, and personality and genetic makeup has some bearing on the chances of developing PTSD.
+Not every person who experiences a traumatic event experiences PTSD, and personality and genetic makeup have some bearing on the chances of developing PTSD.

-Q: How is PTSD diagnosed?
+Q: How is PTSD diagnosed?A:

 The American Psychiatric Association includes PTSD in its Diagnostic and Statistical Manual of Mental Disorders (DSM), a handbook listing the criteria for most mental illnesses that is used worldwide by the medical profession.
 The DSM classifies PTSD as an anxiety disorder, describing it as an extreme reaction to “an event outside the range of usual human experience and that would be markedly distressing to almost anyone,” and that creates intense fear, terror and helplessness involving a threat to oneself or others.
 In order to be medically diagnosed with PTSD, the patient must exhibit many of its symptoms.

-Q: What does PTSD have to do with the law?
+Q: What does PTSD have to do with the law?A: